vic3king/flask-microblog/README.md

 ## Features
 * Users can signup.
 * Users can login.
-* Users can have a profile they can update.
+* Users can view their profile and they can update.
+* Users can follow and unfollow each other
+* support to receive email/error logs for bugs while in production and development

 ## Requirements and Installation
 **Via Cloning The Repository**